cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       synchronous calls into CDAP from an external system and perform server-side processing on-demand.
 They are similar to a stored procedure in a traditional database system.
 Procedures are typically used to post-process data at query time.

+   Worker
+      Workers are typically long running programs that can be used to execute tasks.
+Each instance of a worker runs in its own YARN container and the number of instances may be updated via the CDAP Console, REST APIs or CLI.
+Datasets can be accessed inside Workers.

    Data Virtualization
       Abstraction of the actual representation of data in storage.